apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

 ### Lengthy JSON objects
 Currently, Drill cannot manage lengthy JSON objects, such as a gigabit JSON file.
 Finding the beginning and end of records can be time consuming and require scanning the whole file.

 Workaround: Use a tool to split the JSON file into smaller chunks of 64-128MB or 64-256MB initially until you know the total data size and node configuration.
 Keep the JSON objects intact in each file.
-A distributed file system, such as MapR-FS, is recommended over trying to manage file partitions.
+A distributed file system, such as HDFS, is recommended over trying to manage file partitions.

 ### Complex JSON objects
 Complex arrays and maps can be difficult or impossible to query.